unbit/uwsgi-docs/index.rst

 Sysadmins will love it as it can be :doc:`configured via several methods<Configuration>`, including command line, environment variables, XML, INI, YAML, JSON, SQLite and LDAP.

 Thanks to its pluggable architecture it can be extended without limits to support more platforms and languages.
+Currently, you can write plugins in C, C++ and Objective-C

 To get started with uWSGI, take a look at the :doc:`Install` page.
 Then continue to :doc:`Quickstart` or if you are feeling daring, the :doc:`Options` page.
 Some example configurations are available on the :doc:`Examples` page.